Are you interested in implementing a fitness reimbursement program at your company but unsure where to start?

 Most employer wellness programs are tax deductible, which means they’ll help you save federal tax money and state tax money.
 But there are those that are not.

 For example, if you offer health insurance under a pre-tax plan, then an employee’s reimbursement will be a taxable benefit.
 This makes sense because the employee gets to pay lower taxes on their monthly paycheck and the company saves some taxes, too.
+Some insurance companies offer their own wellness reimbursement program as well, such as the Cigna gym reimbursement program, humana wellness program, or the Go365 program by Humana.

 Whether or not a fitness reimbursement benefit is taxable depends on your local laws and regulations.